ArchI3Chris/SBCL-Basic-Client-Server-Example/README.md

 - the few out there are either useless or don't work (properly), yet get copied and pasted on multiple pages and sites

-So, I hope you appreciate the effort and it's going to helpful for you.
-This one has not just been blindly copied but actually has been tested and works.
+So, I hope you appreciate the effort and it's going to be helpful for you.
+This one is not a copy and paste but has actually been written by myself and tested and it works.